briansuhh/Cobol-Guide/README.md

 sudo apt install gnucobol4
 ```

-- Make a COBOL program for displaying Hello World, and save it as main.cbb or main.cob
+- Make a COBOL program for displaying Hello World, and save it as main.cob or main.cbl
 ```cobol
        IDENTIFICATION DIVISION.
        PROGRAM-ID.
 HelloWorld.